Ibtissemtoujani/Voiture/README.md

 -  Jenkins as a CI/ CD tool,

+-  Selenium for continuous testing

 -  Docker in order to containerize the application,

 -  Openshift and Kubernetes to orchestrate containers,

--  Kibana in order to track my App ,
+-  Kibana in order to track my App as a monitoring tool,

 ⇒ Until this point my App is fonctionnel on my Windows machine, I’m trying to adapt it to work smoothly on my ubuntu machine,